|I offer lessons in:|

 *Provides Emotional Release: the piano is the place to go to relieve stress

 Please purchase a full size keyboard or piano for your child to start piano.
 Minimum requirement would be a Yamaha p35 or similar with 88 weighted keys.
 If you need some suggestions about a piano, I'll be happy to help you.
 Music will be assigned within the first few months which covers the entire keyboard.
 Trying to practice on a small keyboard is the best way to kill an interest in piano because you can't play the full length of the key, only on the end of the key, and you won't be able to play the music assigned.
+If you think you can't afford one, use the money you would use paying for a semester of lessons to purchase an instrument then sign up the next semester.

 1. Five and Six Year Olds: Children start with sing along songs and notes on the staff.
 Music on the staff with animal note faces can be provided if the child prefers animal notes.
 Reading music requires the ability to read from left to right as in reading a book.
 It is very helpful if young children are able to read an easy sentence in order to have some independence at the piano.
 If you want to prepare your young child for piano, teach them to read so that their eyes know how to move left to right and listen to and sing folk songs with them.
 Parents who have worked with their children at reading make good candidates for piano at an early age and should be willing to sit with their child each practice.
 Parents are not required to know how to read music but must be willing to learn a few basic facts.